Buses now running every 10 minutes on route 3

 New schedule from 29 November

-The new schedule will be in place from Sunday 29 November.
-At the same time, its name will change from the Purple Line to 3 Airport/Sheffield Crescent – Sumner, as part of the move to Metro’s new teal livery.
+The new schedule was introduced in November 2020.
+At the same time, its name changed from the Purple Line to 3 Airport/Sheffield Crescent – Sumner, as part of the move to Metro’s new teal livery.

-Timetables on some other Metro services will also change on 29 November, in the second of three stages of timetable changes.
+Timetables on some other Metro services also changed in November 2020, in the second of three stages of timetable changes.
 The changes have been intentionally split into three stages to reduce the impact on customers as we move to new contracts and improve services.

 See full details about the 29 November changes, including the new route 3 timetable.